roboflow/inference/docs/workflows/create_workflow_block.md

 are supposed to deliver specified outputs and other steps can refer to those outputs in their inputs

-* blocks loading mechanism will not load the block given that Execution Engine is not in version `v1`
+* the blocks loading mechanism will not load the block given that Execution Engine is not in version `v1`

 ??? hint "LEARN MORE: Dynamic outputs"